marks-kram/JavaUno-Online-Frontend/README.md

 * New feature: You and the other players can commit to stop running game
 * Security: use trusted base for urls in generated qr-codes
 * Improvement: Beginning Player is selected randomly (or the last winner)
+* Improvement: Last put card is visible in winner dialog

 ### Version 1.2
 * improved ux: beautified processing animation